Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Background

-In practice, the performance of the HMC scheme comes to depend strongly on the choice of the hyperparameters $L, \Delta t$ and $M$.
-However, the adaptive specification of these parameters is a well studied problem.
+In practice, the performance of HMC comes to depend strongly on the choice of the hyperparameters $L, \Delta t$ and $M$.
+The optimal setting of these parameters strongly affects the sampling efficiency (how many samples must be drawn in order to robustly explore the posterior), and is affected by the geometry of the posterior, such as by parameters that vary on vastly different scales.
+For NR practitioners working with HMC, it is advisable to pre-scale parameters such that the parameter variances have the same order of magnitude.
+An example would be fitting the thickness of a wide layer, or a very small background term subject to a fixed scaling value to improve numerical conditioning.

+A further factor that can lower sample efficiency in HMC is sharp curvature in the posterior geometry.
+A typical example in NR is parameters with hard constraints e.g. layer thicknesses or SLDs constrained to be positive.
+Close to a zero value, the posterior has infinite curvature and thus the leapfrog integrator presented above can quickly accumulate errors.
+A common mitigation that can work well in the context of NR inversion is to run the HMC sampler in log space and then exponentiate for the physical parameters once the sampling is completed.

+Fortunately, the adaptive specification of HMC hyperparameters is a well studied problem.
 Variants of the standard HMC algorithm such as the no U-turn sampler (NUTS) \cite{hoffman2014no} have shown incredible robustness to a wide range of posterior geometries.
 NUTS is now a standard approach in Bayesian inference and implementations can be found in many programming languages.

+With regard to evaluation of the performance of HMC in the context of NR, all methods that are appropriate for MCMC can be applied to HMC.
+A common statistic is the \emph{effective sample size} \cite{gelman2013bayesian}, a measure of representation power that is lower for chains that are non-stationary and poorly converged.
+The authors note that although acceptance rate can be a useful measurement of sampler performance, in HMC it is not unusual to see rates above 80\% in well converged chains.